eclipse-sensinact/org.eclipse.sensinact.gateway/docs/examples/Download.md

 > [!WARNING]
 > If you are unable to execute the start script try setting the executable permission bit using `chmod +x start.sh`

+Once you have started sensiNact you should see some logs written to the console indicating that the gateway is running.
+In order to interact with the gateway you will need to [configure a northbound provider](Configuring.md)